rkjaer/heroku-buildpack-ember-cli/README.md

     heroku config:set API_PREFIX_PATH=/api/

 *Note that the trailing slashes are important.
 Note that the `/api/` part is __not__ included in the requested path on the `API_URL`.
+For example (with defaults from above) a request to `http://example.com/api/products` will forward the request to `http://api.example.com/products`.*

-The above example (defaults) will request `http://api.example.com/resource`.
-For more information about API proxies and avoiding CORS, [read this](http://oskarhane.com/avoid-cors-with-nginx-proxy_pass).*
+*For more information about API proxies and avoiding CORS, [read this](http://oskarhane.com/avoid-cors-with-nginx-proxy_pass).*

 #### Authentication